 German retail influence in Asia remains relatively light.
 The only player of significance with active operations there as per the end of last year was Metro Group, while grocers have given this mighty continent a very wide berth.

 Strangely, given the huge populations and exciting growth potential involved, German retailers have been happy to leave Latin America and Africa to their French and US competitors to date.
 Presumably they were discouraged by partially high country risks, including corruption.
 It cannot be the distance, otherwise neither Schwarz Group or Aldi would be in Australia today.

 So perhaps it won't be so very long before we have an Aldi in South Africa, a Lidl in Mexico or a Metro Cash & Carry in Kenya?

-Readers are also referred to an excellent interactive chart, compiled by Jörn Ratering & Marco Kitzmann on LZ-Digital (paywall).
-This shows the annual sales and national market shares of eleven German retailers in 41 countries worldwide.
+N.B.
+Readers are referred to an excellent interactive chart (paywall), compiled by online editors Jörn Ratering & Marco Kitzmann, showing the annual sales and national market shares of eleven German retailers in 41 countries worldwide.

 Podcast.
 Click arrow to listen to an audio version of the text: